What is a Flat Fee MLS Listing in Florida?

-Are the photos I took with my phone good enough for the listing?
+Are the photos I took with my phone good enough for the flat fee MLS listing?

 Most photos that were taken with a cell phone or point and shoot camera are adequate.
-However, we recommend that you have a professional real estate photographer take photos of your property prior to listing.
+However, we recommend that you have a professional real estate photographer take photos of your property prior to listing your property.
 This usually only costs $200-$300 and it makes a huge difference.
-Everyone is shopping for homes online these days, so photos are everything.
+Everyone is shopping for homes online these days, so photos are extremely important.
 A couple of hundred bucks is a small price to pay to ensure your property is represented at it’s best.
+Check out our blog for more information on how important photos are for your flat fee MLS listing in Florida.

-What size photos should I upload for my listing?
+What size photos should I upload for my flat fee MLS listing?

-We recommend a minimum of 2,000px per side.
+We recommend a resolution of 2,048px on the longest side.
 This is usually large enough to be displayed correctly across the internet while still having a manageable file size.